gidger/rpi-led-nhl-scoreboard/README.md

 ## Hardware Required
 1. A Raspberry Pi.
 Zero 2W and all Pi 3/4/5 models should work.
 2. An [Adafruit RGB Matrix Bonnet](https://www.adafruit.com/product/3211) (reccomended) or [RGB Matrix HAT + RTC](https://www.adafruit.com/product/2345).
 3. HUB75 type 32x64 RGB LED matrix.
-These can be found at electronic hobby shops (or shipped from China for a lot cheaper).
+These can be found at electronics hobby shops (or shipped from China for a lot cheaper).
 I reccomend heading to a shop to purchase if you're unsure of exactly what you need.
-4. A appropriate power suppy.
+4. An appropriate power suppy.
 A 5V 4A power supply should suffice, but I offer the same advice as the LED matrix.
 I'm currently using a 5V 8A power supply as that's what I had lying around.
 5. **OPTIONAL**: A soldering iron, solder, and a short wire.

 ## Installation Instructions